 Note to ER/HR teams: For a complete guide to conducting a workplace investigation, click here.

 Reporting workplace harassment is crucial for maintaining a safe, respectful work environment.
-However, HR Acuity’s 2023 Workplace Harassment and Misconduct Insights report found that only 58% of employees reported the poor behaviors they experienced or witnessed.
+However, HR Acuity’s 2023 Workplace Harassment and Misconduct Insights report found that just 58% of employees reported the poor behaviors they experienced or witnessed, with numerous reasons why employees are deterred from reporting.

 Whether you’re a witness or a complainant, taking action is essential for several reasons: